 We can't afford to lose sight of bad actors once they're in the cloud; so, we adapt.
-EDR is evolving into XDR (Extended Detection and Response) solutions to extend visibility and security to the cloud applications accessed from the endpoint as well.
-At WithSecure we are exploring enhancements that will help our customers keep pace with the growing security demands around cloud access.
+At WithSecureTM we are evolving our EDR into XDR (Extended Detection and Response) to go beyond visibility and security for the endpoint to the cloud resources that are accessed from it.